Why I Run My Age In Miles Every Year

 I’ve been doing this every year since I turned 30.
 I started running a couple of years before that, when I was 28.
 At the time, I had been sitting behind a desk in a 9-to-5 job and started to feel like my youth was quietly slipping away.
 Beyond going to the gym, I hadn’t done anything to push myself physically in years, and I realized I was getting close to passing my physical prime without ever really testing what I was capable of.

 Each year, I get better.
-It gets easier.
-I get faster.
+It gets easier, and I get faster.
 But I know that won’t always be true.
-One day I won’t set a new PR.
-One day I’ll slow down.
-So every year I still can is a celebration of my body and what it can do.
+One day I won’t set a new personal best.
+Sooner or later, I’ll slow down.
+So every year I can still cover the distance is a celebration of my health, my body, and what it can do.
+It really isn’t about the pace, it’s about proving to myself that I can still get it done.

-I never take that for granted.
-Health isn’t permanent.
-Time isn’t either.
-We only get so many years when we’re strong enough to do something like this.
-I don’t want to waste them.
+I will never take that for granted.
+Health isn’t permanent, and time is a non-renewable resource.
+We only get so many years where we’re strong enough to do extraordinary things, and I don’t want to waste them.